-See "Connecting to Oracle ILOM" on page 83.
+See "Connecting to Oracle ILOM" on page 63.

-- 2. Power on or restart the server, as follows: - To power on the server, use one of the following methods: - From the Oracle ILOM web interface, click System Information > Host Management > Power Control, and in the Select Action list box, select Power On. - From the Oracle ILOM CLI, type the following command from the prompt: - -> start /System
+- 2. Power on or reset the server, as follows: - To power on the server, use one of the following methods: - From the Oracle ILOM web interface Summary page, click the Power State Turn On button. - From the Oracle ILOM CLI, type the following command from the prompt:

 '''

-Are you sure you want to start /System (y/n)? \mathbf{y} Starting /System
+-> start /System

 '''

+'''

+Are you sure you want to start /System (y/n)? {\bf y} Starting /System

+'''

-- To restart the server, use one of the following methods: - From the Oracle ILOM web interface, click Host Management > Power Control, and in the Select Action list box, click Reset. - From the Oracle ILOM CLI, type the following command from the prompt: - -> reset /System
+- To reset the server, use one of the following methods: - From the Oracle ILOM web interface, click Host Management > Power Control, and in the Select Action list box, click Reset. - From the Oracle ILOM CLI, type the following command from the prompt: